gvwilson/sensibleadventures/coriandel/coriandel.md

 cousin's hair and tied it to make a *semtep*.
 On impulse I cut a second one as well and handed it to the Karabandi along with his knife.

-"To burn this in sunlight," I said.
+"Someone will burn this in sunlight," I said.

-He nodded.
+He nodded solemnly.
 "In sunlight."

 I wiped the head of my spear against the dead man's leg, then stood and walked back to my waiting lantern.

 "Where are you going?" the Karabandi asked.

 I picked up my lantern.
-"To have a trail now.
-To follow it to its end."
+"Someone has a trail now.
+Someone will follow it to its end."

 The Karabandi raised a hand.
 "Hang about.
 We don't need to go chasing after it.
 All we have to do is stay here."
 He jerked a thumb back over his shoulder.
-"They always come back to their kills."
+"It'll come back to its kill."

 I picked up my lantern without looking at either the Karabandi or the dead man.
-"To not use this as bait," I said softly.
+"Someone will not use this as bait," I said softly.

-"I know, I know, but you eat what Luck puts in front of you or you go hungry, right?"
+"I know, I know, but you eat what luck puts on the table or you go hungry, right?"

 I can use a spear one-handed.
-I brought it around so that its barbed head lay against his throat.
-"To not 'eat' any of what is here."
+I brought it around so that its head lay against his heck.
+"Someone will not 'eat' any of what is here."

 He stood very still.
 "I understand," he said, speaking as calmly as I had.
 "But if we go chasing after it, we're just giving it a chance to ambush us."

 I stepped back a pace, stretching out my arm to keep the head of my spear against his throat.
-"To stay or follow as you choose."
+"You may stay or follow as you choose."
 I turned and walked away.
 I thought he would argue with me, but he did not.
 He knew what it meant for a Darpani to turn his back on someone.

 I walked along the dark street with my lantern in one hand and my spear in the other.
 What the thing used for blood glistened on the stones.
 My grief was like